 Welcome to the Adult Day Services (ADS) Quarterly Newsletter.
 This newsletter shares information on topics related to your day-to-day operations as a licensed Adult Day Services (ADS) provider.

-we would like to spotlight one of the new Adult Day Services providers, introduce you to the new Program Manager for Adult Day Services, and provide information on upcoming events.
+In this edition of the newsletter, we would like to spotlight one of the new Adult Day Services providers, introduce you to the new Program Manager for Adult Day Services, and provide information on upcoming events.

 It’s Conference Time!